Stargate SG-1: Casting and cast changes

-Due to prior engagements, Claudia Black of Farscape fame could not accept the offers to guest-star on Stargate SG-1 until the Season 8 episode "Prometheus Unbound".
+Due to prior engagements, Claudia Black of Farscape could not accept the offers to guest-star on Stargate SG-1 until the Season 8 episode "Prometheus Unbound".
 The producers liked the on-screen chemistry between Black's Vala Mal Doran and Shanks's Daniel so much that they re-introduced her in a six-episode story Arc to cover for the maternity leave of Amanda Tapping at the beginning of Season 9.
 At the same time, Richard Dean Anderson left the show to spend more time with his daughter (his schedule had been reduced incrementally since Season 6).
-The role of the leading man was filled with Ben Browder (also of Farscape fame), who had met with the Stargate producers as soon as the introduction of new main characters for Season 9 was discussed.
+The role of the leading man was filled by Ben Browder (also of Farscape), who had met with the Stargate producers as soon as the introduction of new main characters for Season 9 was discussed.
 The producers had met him during sci-fi conventions and had previously discussed casting him in other Stargate roles.
 The producers approached Emmy Award-winning actor Beau Bridges directly to play the role of Hank Landry.
 Claudia Black's guest appearances were so popular with the cast, crew and audience that the actress returned for the last two Season 9 episodes (with her pregnancy worked into the plot) and she joined the cast full-time in Season 10.